It is now possible to go to Germany for treatment!

 The results of long-term monitoring show a decrease in PSA levels in more than 50% of men.
 Moreover, the average duration of the remission after Lutetium-177 PSMA therapy is more than 13 months, and more than 78% of patients overcame the 2-year survival threshold.
 The achievement of such indicators in men with metastatic cancer is a significant progress in the treatment of the advanced stages of this pathology.

 Patient Martin Ulsson, 52 years old, Sweden.
 A prostate tumor with the size of 1.5 cm was detected during the annual preventive examination.
 At the time of diagnosis, the patient had no severe complaints about well-being, despite the fact that during the comprehensive examination the doctors detected a metastatic lesion of the sentinel lymph nodes (iliac pelvic lymph nodes on both sides).
 The PSA level was 18 ng/ml.
 Taking into account the small size of the primary tumor, a radical prostatectomy was performed using da Vinci Surgical System.
 Histological examination of the removed tumor confirmed its high grade.
-After surgery, the patient underwent combination hormone therapy, which included antiandrogen drugs and gonadotropin-releasing hormone agonists.
+After surgery, the patient underwent combination hormone therapy, which included antiandrogen drugs and GnRH agonists.
 Despite the active postoperative treatment, the disease continued to progress – according to scintigraphy results, the foci of bone lesions were detected, a severe pain syndrome occurred.
 The necessity of Lutetium-177 PSMA therapy was adopted at the tumor board with the participation of a clinical oncologist, radiologist, urologist and general practitioner.
 After the first procedure, the PSA levels decreased by 60% (to 7.2 ng/ml).
 After a repeated procedure, the patient noted a decrease in pain (painkillers were used up to 3 times a week instead of their intake 2-3 times a day prior to the course of radionuclide therapy).

 Planning of Lutetium-177 PSMA therapy abroad with the Booking Health company